BenNeise/bennneise.github.io/_posts/2013-10-29-using-appsense-to-deliver-microsoft-app-v-5-applications-to-non-persistent-vdi-desktops-at-logon.markdown

 ![Execution](/content/images/2016/01/Execution.png)

-This action is run under the **User** ÔÇô **Logon** node with a condition based on the user's AD group membership.
+This action is run under the **User**  - **Logon** node with a condition based on the user's AD group membership.
 All assigned App-V installations are run synchronously.

 As the user's logon no longer waits for the execution to complete, the applications can take around 5-10 seconds to become available after the user is presented with their desktop.
 The delivery is quick, silent, and easy to document for handover to the team members who will be doing the day-to-day application management.